Scientific research and innovations

 Multiobjective optimization for complex flexible job-shop scheduling problems

-In this paper, we are concerned with the resolution of a multiobjective complex job-shop scheduling problem stemming from semiconductor manufacturing.
-To produce feasible and industrially meaningful schedules, this paper extends the recently proposed batch-oblivious approach by considering unavailability periods and minimum time lags and by simultaneously optimizing multiple criteria that are relevant in the industrial context.
+In the following, we are concerned with the resolution of a multi-objective complex job-shop scheduling problem stemming from semiconductor manufacturing.
+To produce feasible and industrially meaningful schedules, the following paper extends the recently proposed batch-oblivious approach by considering unavailability periods and minimum time lags and by simultaneously optimizing multiple criteria that are relevant in the industrial context.
 A novel criterion on the satisfaction of production targets decided at a higher level is also proposed.
-Because the solution approach ….

 Tamssaouet, K., Dauzère-Pérès, S., Knopp, S., Bitar, A., & Yugma, C.